NIS2 Croatia: a compliance guide for international companies

 - NN — Narodne novine, the Croatian Official Gazette.

-- Nacionalni CERT — Croatia's National CERT, operated within CARNET, handles civilian-sector incident reporting.
+- Nacionalni CERT — Croatia's National CERT, operated within CARNET; the competent CSIRT for the private sector and citizens.

 - SOA — Sigurnosno-obavještajna agencija, the Croatian Security and Intelligence Agency.